-Black Hills Aerial Adventures offers one of the most reasonable helicopter tours we've ever seen and it gives you a birds eye view of both Mount Rushmore and Crazy Horse.
+Black Hills Aerial Adventures offers one of the most reasonable helicopter tours we've ever seen and it gives you a birds-eye view of both Mount Rushmore and Crazy Horse.

-If you do book a helicopter tour, make sure to sit behind the pilot on the right hand side, you'll get the best views of Mount Rushmore.
+If you do book a helicopter tour, make sure to sit behind the pilot on the right-hand side.
+That's where you'll get the best views of Mount Rushmore.

 Neither one takes you very close though, we assume it has something to do with airspace security.
-But for the price it's a good tour.
+But for the price, it's a good tour.

 And there you have it!
 I think we did everything you can do to see Mount Rushmore and Crazy Horse thoroughly.